elewa-academy/Fundamentals/README.md

   * A good, descriptive readme
   * A live Gh-Pages demo

 Everything you need to get started can be found in the [Elewa Precourse](https://elewa-academy.github.io/April-Precourse).
 So if you haven't already, go back and complete the precourse.
-You'll be using the projects from it in the rest of our curriculum.
+It'll make your life easier.

-You can find an example of the portfolio you'll be building [right here](https://elewa-student.github.io).
+You can find an example of the portfolio you'll build in the precourse [right here](https://elewa-student.github.io).